80s Movie Challenge Week 28: Aliens (1986)

 Sadly, this version remained unavailable until it was featured as a deleted scene in the Alien Anthology box set.
 Not the box set I own.
 Never mind, I still got the sentry guns, and that’s pretty awesome.
 However, I’d still be pretty happy with the theatrical version, to be honest.
 The character development of Ripley works just fine without the additional stuff – so much so that Sigourney Weaver became the first-ever actress in a science fiction film to gain an Academy Award nomination.
 At the 1986 Oscars she lost out to Marlee Matlin for Children of a Lesser God but there wasn’t another nomination for an actress in a sci-fi performance for eighteen years when Kate Winslett picked up a nod for her turn in Eternal Sunshine of the Spotless Mind in 2004.
 Sandra Bullock in Gravity and Sally Hawkins in The Shape Of Water remain, at the time of writing, the only other female sci-fi performances to earn nominations.
 A winner has yet to emerge.

 Aliens did, however, manage to secure two of its seven nominations – Sound Effects Editing and Visual Effects.
 In glorious HD those effects still look great.
 The use of practical effects serves the film very well.
 Take the Alien Queen, for example.
 A mix of puppetry, hydraulics and costume, the creature was fourteen feet tall, had two people operating it from inside and another fourteen on various puppetry rods and hydraulic controls.
-All shots of the Queen in the film were achieved in-camera without any stop motion of CGI.
+All shots of the Queen in the film were achieved in-camera without any stop motion or CGI.
 For a small number of long shots, a miniature was used, but other than that, it’s Stan Winson’s full-size puppet that we see on screen.

 Preferring to work in his own workshop, Winston created a mock-up version in the United States in advance and, rather than fly the model over to England for the shoot at Pinewood, he built the final version with a British team.
 For the smaller drone aliens though, for movement shots, they were purely costumes filled by dancers and stuntmen and for close-ups and scenes of destruction (such as limbs being shot off) several eight-foot-tall mannequins were used.
 A mix of titanium tetrachloride, cyclohexylamine, acetic acid, and yellow dye was used for the alien blood and gore.
 That particular mix created the smoking, burning effect required to convey the high-acidity of the blood without actually putting any of the cast or crew in physical danger!

 But it’s not just the effects which make Aliens such a brilliant film for me, it’s the fantastic cast, their relationships and interactions, from Carrie Henn’s Newt, via Bill Paxton’s panicking Hudson to the slimy, sleazy Carter Burke (Paul Reiser).
-The cast enjoyed had a good camaraderie with Weaver bringing a bouquet of flowers for any actor who was set to film their character’s exit that day.
+The cast enjoyed a strong camaraderie with Weaver bringing a bouquet of flowers for any actor who was set to film their character’s exit that day.
 Of the day of Burke’s demise, Weaver said “It was fun giving Paul Reiser his bouquet, I just gave him a bunch of dead flowers.”

 On the last day of shooting, Weaver gave Carrie Henn (who never acted again after her debut in Aliens) a personalised photo frame which Henn, to this day, keeps a photo of the two of them in.